 There is no single scientific definition of fatigue but it is accepted that fatigue is generally a feeling of extreme tiredness and being unable to perform work effectively.
 It is a state of impairment that can result from prolonged working, heavy workload, insufficient rest and inadequate sleep, and can include mental and /or physical elements.

 Managing Fatigue is everyone’s responsibility.
-Our aim is to ensure everyone in Network Rail and working on Network Rail’s infrastructure understands Fatigue, and are provided with tools and education to manage their fatigue risk.
+Our aim is to ensure everyone working for Network Rail and working on Network Rail’s infrastructure understands Fatigue, and are provided with tools and education to manage their fatigue risk.

-The Fatigue Improvement Programme, will see the introduction of a revised Fatigue standard which is being released in a modular approach between October 2018 and December 2019, with a compliance date of October 2022.
-The standard (v6) NR/L2/OHS/003, applies to everyone within Network Rail and those working on Network Rail infrastructure.
+The Fatigue Improvement Programme, will see the introduction of a revised Fatigue standard which is being released in a modular approach from October 2018 to December 2019, with a compliance date of October 2022.
+The revised fatigue standard (v6) NR/L2/OHS/003, applies to everyone within Network Rail and those working on Network Rail infrastructure.
 Previously v5 of the standard only covered safety critical staff.

 - Fatigue General Awareness- this film provides an awareness of fatigue, signs and causes.
 Giving a general introduction to the subject.
 Target Audience is for all staff.